lagadic/vision_visp/README.md

 ## Setup

 This package can be compiled like any other catkin package using `catkin_make`.
-In that case you have to consider the `groovy-devel` branch.
+In that case you have to consider the `hydro-devel` branch.

 ### Prerequisities

 First you need to install ViSP as a system dependency.
-This can be achived using an existing package (`ros-fuerte-visp`, `ros-groovy-visp`, `ros-hydro-visp`).
-For example if your computer is under Ubuntu and you are using `hydro` just run:
+This can be achived using `ros-hydro-visp` package for Ubuntu.
+Just run:

 	$ sudo apt-get install ros-hydro-visp